Penguin134/CS102A22S12/Readme.md

 How to use these two containers to find the median in a group of integers?

 ```
-set two heaps: heap1 = new MinHeap(); heap2 = new MaxHeap();
+set two heaps: heap1 = new MaxHeap(); heap2 = new MinHeap();
 At initial, no integer in both heaps.

 If we want to add an integer k, do:

-	if heap1 is empty or the minimum in heap1 is larger than k:
+	if heap1 is empty or the maximum in heap1 is larger than k:
 		add k into heap1
 		if the size of heap1 is larger than size of heap2 + 1:
-			add the minimum integer of heap1 into heap2
+			add the maximun integer of heap1 into heap2
-			remove the minimum integer of heap1
+			remove the maximum integer of heap1
 	else:
 		add k into heap2
 		if the size of heap1 is less than size of heap2:
-			add the maximun integer of heap2 into heap1
+			add the minimum integer of heap2 into heap1
-			remove the maximun integer of heap2
+			remove the minimum integer of heap2

 If we want to find the median of the integers in heap1 + heap2:
-	find the minimum integer of heap1
+	find the maximum integer of heap1
 	// Then, this is the median
 ```